SamChou19815/sampl/DESIGN_DOCS.md

 - The error messages are very bad.
 In the AST construction process, line info is not added to the AST for the convenience of rapid prototyping.
 It will be improved later.
-- Type checking and code generation has not been thoroughly tested.
-They are expected to have at least 10 bugs or some undefined behavior.
+- Type checking, interpretation, and code generation has not been thoroughly tested.
+They are expected to have at least 20 bugs or some undefined behavior.